johnnynunez/Xiaomi-Mi-Air/README.md

 * Reboot.
 If still not working, try resetting the NVRAM from OpenCore boot menu.

 **IMPORTANT:**
 * It is really important on OpenCore, that the laptop have unlocked CFG Lock.
 It is important to CPU, sleep/wake and better behavior like native macOS.
-It is very easy on the most laptops because the BIOS has option in macOS.
+It is very easy on the most laptops because the BIOS has option in menu.
 But on Xiaomi Laptops, it is very simple with some steps on Windows.
 Maybe, make a video about it.

 ### more coming soon